lsst/dp0-2_lsst_io/data-access-analysis-tools/adql-recipes.rst

 Qserv stores catalog data sharded by coordinate (RA, Dec).
 ADQL query statements that include constraints by coordinate do not requre a whole-catalog search, and are typically faster (and can be *much* faster) than ADQL query statements which only include constraints for other columns.
+It is recommended to use either an ADQL :ref:`Adql-Recipes-Cone-Search` or a :ref:`Adql-Recipes-Polygon-Search`, and to not use a ``WHERE ...
+BETWEEN`` statement to set boundaries on RA and Dec.

 **Use ``dectect_isPrimary`` = True.**
 It is recommended to include ``detect_isPrimary = True`` in queries for the ``Object``, ``Source``, and ``ForcedSource`` catalogs.